 All Wildlife Gardening Champions are not only Wildlife Trust volunteers, but have completed an RHS course in wildlife gardening, funded by the Wilder St Albans Project.

 Here are some of our Wildlife Gardening Champions clearing a large plot of land behind the George Street Canteen in St Albans.
-We hope to turn this into a paradise for wildlife, honing our gardening skills in the process and creating an exemplar garden for fellow gardeners to view.
+We have now turned this into a little paradise for wildlife, honing our gardening skills in the process and creating an exemplar garden for fellow gardeners to view.